 Notice how this rewritten version does away with the verb ‘to be’?

 Common writing advice is to avoid the passive voice.
-One way of doing that is to eliminate instances of the verb ‘to be’ (including its past tense version ‘was’).
+One way of doing that is to eliminate instances of the verb ‘to be’ (including its past-tense version ‘was’).

-If you want to improve/tighten a sentence by shifting the focus to a more interesting verb
+Reason 2: To improve/tighten a sentence by shifting the focus to a more interesting verb

 You’ll find that the ‘to be’ verb could be replaced with something much more specific and descriptive.